fireblocks/hbar-fireblocks-sdk/README.md

 This SDK provides two functionalities depending on what is needed;

-1. Client - an HIP-338 client which extends Hedera's standard client (Node client by default) and provides signing functionality so it can be easily integrated into existing code
+1. Client - a HIP-338 client which extends Hedera's SDK client and provides signing functionality so it can be easily integrated into existing code
-2. Signer - an HIP-338 signer that can be used in case of multi-signature operations
+2. Signer - a HIP-338 signer that can be used in case of multi-signature operations

 The Client we provide simply extends Hedera's client.
 Once a signature is required, the Fireblocks SDK will request a signature and provide the result to the caller.<br/>
-By default Hedera uses several nodes, each node requires a custom payload (with relevant node ID information) to be signed, and as a result we offer a caching signing mechanism, please see the signature caching below.
+By default the Hedera SDK prepares transactions for several nodes in order to abstract developers from retry mechanisms in the event a node is unavailable.
+Each individual node transactions contains the ID of the node the transaction is prepared for, resulting in the need to sign multiple transactions at once (only one of the transactions will be executed by the SDK).
+For efficiency, we offer a caching signing mechanism, please see the signature caching below.

 ## How to use the SDK